 One Mismatched Delivery Note.
-AED 4,200 in Dispute Resolution.
+4,200 in Dispute Resolution.
 14 Days of Delayed Payment.

 One mismatched delivery note.
 One invoice dispute.
-AED 4,200 in resolution cost.
+4,200 in resolution cost.
 14 days of delayed payment.
-These are the averages for a Dubai trading company processing 200 shipments per month.
+These are the averages for a UAE trading company processing 200 shipments per month.

 One mismatched delivery note.
 One invoice dispute.
-AED 4,200 in resolution cost.
+4,200 in resolution cost.
 14 days of delayed payment.
 These are not estimates.
-They are the average for a Dubai trading company processing 200 shipments per month.
-The AED 4,200 breaks down like this.
+They are the average for a UAE trading company processing 200 shipments per month.
+The 4,200 breaks down like this.
 Your accounts receivable person spends 3 hours investigating the mismatch: pulling the original order, finding the delivery note, comparing line items, contacting the warehouse for confirmation.
-That is AED 100 in labor at AED 33 per hour.
+That is 100 in labor at 33 per hour.
 Your warehouse coordinator spends 2 hours locating dispatch records and verifying what actually shipped.
-AED 65.
-Your customer's accounts payable person exchanges 6 emails over 5 business days.
+65. Your customer's accounts payable person exchanges 6 emails over 5 business days.
 Your AR person responds to each one.
 Combined email time: 4 hours across both companies.
-AED 130.
-The direct labor cost per dispute: AED 295.
+130. The direct labor cost per dispute: 295.
 Small number.
 Now add the delayed payment.
-The disputed invoice is AED 45,000.
+The disputed invoice is 45,000.
 Payment holds for 14 days while the dispute resolves.
-At a 6% annual cost of capital, 14 days of float on AED 45,000 costs AED 104 in opportunity cost.
+At a 6% annual cost of capital, 14 days of float on 45,000 costs 104 in opportunity cost.
 Still small per incident.
 But your company averages 8 delivery note mismatches per month.
-8 times AED 295 in labor: AED 2,360.
-8 times AED 104 in float cost: AED 832.
-Monthly total: AED 3,192.
-Annual total: AED 38,300.
+8 times 295 in labor: 2,360.
+8 times 104 in float cost: 832.
+Monthly total: 3,192.
+Annual total: 38,300.

 The Relationship Cost Nobody Invoices